UFResearchComputing/GCP_Python_2019/Lesson_2_Chimp/Chimp_part_2.md

     return image, image.get_rect()
 ```

 This function takes as input the name of an image file and the colorkey, which has the default value of None.
-This means that if we pass two values in the call to `load_image()`, the second value will be used for colorkey, if we only pass one, then the defualt "None" is used.
+This means that if we pass two values in the call to `load_image()`, the second value will be used for colorkey, if we only pass one, then the default "None" is used.
 We will come back to this in a bit.

 Think about your `add_two` function.
 How could you modify this so that a user could pass in 2 or 3 numbers to be added together?
 Make that change and test it.